rust-lang/this-week-in-rust/draft/2020-10-28-this-week-in-rust.md

 *This Week in Rust* is openly developed [on GitHub](https://github.com/emberian/this-week-in-rust).
 If you find any errors in this week's issue, [please submit a PR](https://github.com/emberian/this-week-in-rust/pulls).

+# RustFest Global

+The [RustFest schedule](https://rustfest.global/schedule) is now online!
+RustFest offers [_free tickets until November 1st_](https://rustfest.global/tickets).
+It happens across all timezones and is accessible to everyone!

 # Updates from Rust Community

 No newsletters this week.